blandisc/ETL/README.md

 # ETL

+The notebook with the whole project is "ETL Project"

 Extract:
 We extracted information from two supermarket: Chedraui and Soriana.
 We did this by scraping the data from the fruits department and obtaining the products and prices.